ikedaisuke/_nix-playground_/.github/ISSUE_TEMPLATE/your-opinion.md

 ---
-name: Custom issue template
+name: Your opinion
-about: Your opinion
+about: Give your opinion
 title: ''
 labels: ''
 assignees: ''